Wavez/react-hooks-lifecycle/README.md

 ![react hooks lifecycle](https://raw.githubusercontent.com/Wavez/react-hooks-lifecycle/master/chart.svg)

 **I made this diagram following [Dan Abramov's tweet](https://twitter.com/dan_abramov/status/981712092611989509) (and the latter [diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/)) about the lifecycle of the now "old" class components.
-I wanted to have a diagram exactly like that but for hooks - so I kept the style for familiraty.**
+I wanted to have a diagram exactly like that but for react 16.8.x hooks - so I kept the style for familiraty.**

 **The diagram is made using [draw.io](https://draw.io) and is easily editable through its GUI**